+Agencies shall establish and maintain fiscal control and accounting procedures as set forth in Wisconsin Statutes §46.036(4).
+These procedures shall be in writing and consistently applied.
 Agencies shall maintain account books on a double entry basis.
 Accounting will be on a modified accrual basis at a minimum.
 Full accrual basis accounting is encouraged.
 Agencies shall maintain separate accounting for each contract.
 The agency shall maintain records that separately track and account for expenses to each account line of the contract.
 There shall be a system for allocating common expenses among operational account lines.